How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 14. Poor fuel economy

-The most common sign of bad camshaft position sensor symptoms is that the car will be more difficult to start or not start at all.
+One of the most common signs of a faulty camshaft position sensor is that your vehicle engine will be hard to start, or the engine won’t start at all.

 Engine Won’t Start, symptoms of bad camshaft position sensor